 Integration details page - JWT tab

-The Account page, with all fields filled out, will look similar to the following:
+The Account page, with all fields filled out, appears similar to the following:

 Near the upper-right corner of the Account page, click Create.

-With AEM IMS configured, you now have a new IMSAccount listed under Adobe IMS Configurations.
+With Experience Manager IMS configured, you now have a new IMSAccount listed under Adobe IMS Configurations.

-In AEM author, near the upper-left corner, click the Tools icon (hammer), then click Cloud Services > Experience Platform Launch Configurations.
+In Experience Manager author, near the upper-left corner, click the Tools icon (hammer), then click Cloud Services > Experience Platform Launch Configurations.

-On the Experience Platform Launch Configurations page, in the left panel, select an AEM Site for which you want to apply your Experience Platform Launch Configuration.
+On the Experience Platform Launch Configurations page, in the left panel, select an Experience Manager Site for which you want to apply your Experience Platform Launch Configuration.

-For illustration purposes only, the We.Retail Site is selected in the screenshot below.
+For explanation purposes only, the We.Retail Site is selected in the screenshot below.

 Near the upper-left corner of the page, click Create.